CT scan: Microorganism research

 Varied types of fungus can degrade wood to different degrees, one Belgium research group has used X-ray CT 3 dimension with sub-micron resolution unveiled fungi can penetrate micropores of 0.6 μm under certain conditions.

 Timber sawmill

-Sawmills use industrial CT scanners to detect round defects, for instance knots, to improve total value of timber productions.
+Sawmills use industrial CT scanners to detect defects, such as knots, to improve total value of timber productions.
 Most sawmills are planning to incorporate this robust detection tool to improve productivity in the long run, however initial investment cost is high.

 Interpretation of results

 Presentation

 Types of presentations of CT scans: